 Finding that balance is still on-going but I finally feel content with the ‘new and improved me’.
 There are still down days, but the good days far outweigh them.

 After saying all of this, we have a wonderful baby who sleeps well, eats well, burps well, cries little, and gives us the most beautiful smiles.
 We’re super lucky, and it’s only now that I’m able to look back and reflect on this time with a more positive mindset.

 It was at around 6-8 weeks that I finally felt like I was getting to grips with motherhood.
 We had begun to gather a good routine.
 I was able to brush my hair, put on makeup and get dressed (huge accomplishments with a newborn).
 We’ve been getting out and about – meeting friends for lunch, attending baby classes and meeting weekly with our Bump & Baby mamas.

 It’s these little things that have made me feel human again.
 Even just fresh air has been the greatest cure to a dark day.

 As you progress, so does your little one.
 Ticking off milestones like the first smile, the first time he held something and the first laugh, have been AMAZING!
 It’s wonderful watching him grow and wondering what each new day will bring.

-In summary, motherhood doesn’t come instantly to everyone.
-For some it grows over time.
-And that’s okay.
+I think what I’m trying to say is that motherhood doesn’t come instantly to everyone.
+For some it grows over time, and that’s okay.
 If you too are struggling with your emotions, feeling guilty for wanting some time to yourself or wondering when the down days will end, please reach out to me!
 I’ve tried to share more of my journey and my feelings on my Instagram too, and that’s been a wonderful place to talk to others.
 So feel free to slide into my DMs 😉